giavu849/mobilerobot/README.md

 Open a terminal and launch the Mosquitto broker with the custom configuration file to enable network listening:

-# Navigate to your Mosquitto installation folder if necessary
-mosquitto -c mosquitto.conf -v
+//Navigate to your Mosquitto installation folder if necessary mosquitto -c mosquitto.conf -v
 3. Launch Control & SLAM Modules
 Open two separate terminals and execute the following scripts in order: